elameen37/car-listing/README.md

 ## Available Scripts

-In the project directory, you can run app in the development mode.\:
+In this project directory, you can run app in development mode\:

 ### `npm start`

 OR

-Visit

-Open [https://car-listing-alx-project.vercel.app/](https://car-listing-alx-project.vercel.app/) from your browser.
+Visit [https://car-listing-alx-project.vercel.app/](https://car-listing-alx-project.vercel.app/) from your browser.

 ### Steps to create a listing for New User
 - Visit the website